decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 #### Import the identity library

 The identity library is ported with the Decentraland ECS.
-You can simply import it into a scene without any additional steps.
+Simply import it into a scene, no additional steps are needed.

 ```ts
 import { getUserPublicKey, getUserData } from '@decentraland/Identity'